yangliu28/swarm_robot_ros_sim/README.md

 ## Contributing

 ## Problems and to-do list
-Currently there is no collision avoiding mechanism.
+Currently there is no collision avoidance mechanism.

-Parameter server for swarm robot rviz visualization.
+Parameter server for sensor data rviz visualization.

 Sensor simulator to be added, distance calculation.